loreanvictor/techblog/posts/rate-limiting-an-express-app.md

 The nature of rate limiting however has more to do with streams of request than each single request (it is a limit on the stream, not each single request).
 What we want to do is:

-> - Do an authentication on each incoming request (as before)
+> - Do authentication on each incoming request (as before)
 > - Split the incoming stream of requests per user
 > - Throttle each user-request stream by a certain duration (10 seconds)